SoftwareAG/c8y-docs/content/web/angular-bundle/application-options.md

 ### Options

-Follow the [ApplicationOptions.html](http://resources.cumulocity.com/documentation/websdk/ngx-components/classes/ApplicationOptions.html) for a list of the built-in options.
-As in the end this is just a plain old javascript object this list can be easily extended  with any property a developer might want to include in his applications or extensions.
+Refer to [ApplicationOptions](http://resources.cumulocity.com/documentation/websdk/ngx-components/classes/ApplicationOptions.html) documentation for a list of the standard supported options.
+These options can easily be extended with any custom property a developer might want to include in their application or extensions just by adding it in the static, dynamic or URL way as described above.

 > **Tip:** `contentSecurityPolicy` for the current application can be checked in the following places:
 >